Are Glennon Doyle Melton and Elizabeth Gilbert Hurting the Memoir Genre?

 That’s when the bombshells started hitting.
 First, just as Melton’s second book – which from what I understand is about sticking out her marriage through difficulty – was about to hit the shelves, Melton announced (from her blog) that she and her husband were divorcing.
 Then, more recently, we were privy – via an Instagram post – to the announcement that Melton is in a new relationship with former U.S. women’s soccer star, Abby Wambach.
 Melton and her husband appear to have been married for about fifteen years; there were about three-and-a-half months in-between the divorce announcement and the new-relationship announcement.
 I also couldn’t help but think as far back as the summer of 2015 World Cup moment in which Wambach had embraced her then-wife, Sarah Huffman, after the U.S. women won the whole thing.
 Melton’s announcement about dating Wambach came about two months after Wambach’s divorce announcement.
 To make matters even weirder, Melton’s announcement came a couple months after Elizabeth Gilbert, author of Eat, Pray, Love and other books, made a similar announcement: that she was divorcing her second husband and was now with a female partner.
 The only thing that could make this saga more complete is if Melton and Gilbert – who, based on Twitter, appear to be quite chummy – would announce that they’re in a relationship with each other.

-Now if you’re looking for someone to criticize these women’s divorces or same-sex relationships, you should probably look elsewhere.
-That isn’t my place or point.
 My stake here is as one who cares deeply for the credibility of the genre in which Melton writes.
 But if my post is starting to read like a gossip column instead of an analysis of literature, that’s precisely the point.
 Memoir already gets its fair share of criticism for being too confessional, too much like therapy, too much “naval-gazing.”
 Sadly, Melton and Gilbert only seem to be confirming the criticism.
 For me, it comes back to the conceit.
 As Melton and Gilbert readers, I’m learning not to trust them as narrators.
 I’m learning to not buy what they’re selling me.
 Instead, I’m starting to wonder: Oh, maybe when you go off to learn meditation and the pleasure of food in India and Italy, you didn’t really heal or grow or change as much as you portrayed in the book.
 Maybe you just went out and grabbed someone again, and then you called it wisdom until things got really hard and then the whole cycle repeated again, you sold some books, and hoped we wouldn’t notice.
 But this is the problem with tweeting your life in real time: we notice.
 And we feel betrayed when your epiphanies keep getting undone by your life.

 In the announcement about Wambach, Melton told us that her husband (is he an “ex” yet?) was also dating someone else.
 She also used the word “love” to describe her relationship to Wambach.
 Melton doesn’t, of course, define what she means by the word, and thus it is used as a kind of rhetorical fend-off.
 Who could possibly criticize “love”?
 Well, maybe my definition of love is different than hers is because I’m not convinced.
 When I think of the word love, I don’t think of divorced-for-ten-minutes-and-now-you-found-someone-else.
 I think of depth.
 I think of time.
 I think of pain.
 I think of common experiences.
 I think of working out a life together.
 I think of lasting power, not “this makes me feel good right now.”
 Maybe Melton and Wambach will prove me wrong by spending the rest of their lives together, but I’d say it’s just as possible that five or ten or twenty years from now even they will look back and think, oh shit, when I let go of my marriage, there was so much pain and confusion that the only thing I could do was start grasping.